joshdevph/crypto_payment/README.md

 1. Navigate to `frontend/`
 2. Install dependencies: `npm install`
 3. Run the development server: `npm run dev`
+4. Set the `OPENAI_API_KEY` environment variable to enable the chat page

 #### Things to Improve